whosteenie/ItemStandFix/README.md

 from visually clearing an attached item's style after reconnecting.
 A client installation also supports singleplayer and unmodded servers.

+### Server-only limitation

+After reconnecting, an unmodded client can visually lose a displayed item's style when highlighting its item stand with a hammer.
+The stored item and its variant remain correct; this is a client-side rendering issue.
+Removing and replacing the item restores its style until the client's next reconnect.

+Installing Item Stand Fix on the client fully prevents this hammer-highlight style reset.
+For complete visual behavior, install the same DLL on both the dedicated server and each client.

 ## Test

 1. Back up the test character and world.